scantor96/Anagrams/README.md

 - I'm Sara and I make [Anagrammies](https://crosshare.org/crosswords/fuVFczCkWWtVXoJdBpRw), puzzles where the answer to the clue anagrams to the filled-in word.
 I often get comments wondering how I am able to do that.
 - My method has been to only use a wordlist of anagrams to fill a grid.
 I used to add to the list manually, putting in anagrams I noticed in the wild.
 But as the puzzles got bigger, those lists became too small for my purposes, so I wrote a little Python code to do that work for me.
+- `anagramfind.py` is the program I used to search through my wordlists.
+- `allwords.txt` is the list of every word in all of my wordlists.
+- `AnagramSets.txt` is the list of valid anagram sets.
 - FAQ
   * Can I make an anagrammy with this?
     - Of course!
 I'm literally begging for someone else to make one of these puzzles because I want to solve one.